kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## Closing

-Vector stores helped AI remember.
+Vector stores helped AI remember
-They made RAG possible.
+They made RAG possible
 Now they are absorbed into the infrastructure — invisible, but still fundamental

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.